jenleebeaver/METgem/README.md

 # METgem

-Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/CLIproject`.
+Put your Ruby code in the file `lib/METgem`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation